How to Create a Yoga Space at Home

 You’ll want a warm room since yoga tends to slow down your metabolism.
 This makes you more prone to shivering, and shivering during a pose is not very zen.
 Though “hot” yoga, which sweats out toxins, utilizes a more sweltering temperature, even gentle yoga needs warmth.
 Consider a personal electric heater, with minimal sound distraction, for better temperature control and to avoid fuss among family members.

-Sound in Your Space Should Soothe
+Sound In Your Space Should Soothe

-Many practitioners prefer the sounds of nature, drums or Eastern-influenced music.
+Many practitioners prefer the sounds of nature, drums, or Eastern-influenced music.
 Some choose Classical scores that are simple in tune.
 Choose music that has a consistent rhythm that will flow well with your poses.
 The mood of the music should enhance your spiritual mindset.
 Avoid music associated with hard endurance exercises, such as pop or rock.

 If using a CD or DVD player, move it to a part of the room where the sound is evenly distributed and not distracting.
 If creating a playlist, arrange it so that each song flows into the next.

-Scent in Your Space Should Enhance the Mood
+Scent In Your Space Should Enhance the Mood

 You need the space to be clean but not smell like chemicals.
 Many practitioners like to smudge sage or use incense, but the accumulation of smoke may be an issue.
 Be sure the smoke has room to flow freely and will not set off a smoke detector.
-A diffuser with a blend of essential oils may be more subtle for the space and easier to switch up.
+A diffuser with a blend of essential oils may be more subtle for space and easier to switch up.
 If you use candles, match the scent to the mood or theme of your space.
 Pine, for example, helps you imagine that you are practicing yoga in the forest.

 Find a Focal Point